bensutherland/simple_pop_stats/README_benchmark_appendix.md

 * Change the spelling of a collection name
 * Add or remove small numbers of individuals from the baseline (<50)

+Reduced baseline scope changes:
+* Change the `<scope>` to something appopriate that reflects the change from Coastwide, but keep versioning number from the source baseline (eg. Fraser_v.3.0.0 would be a Fraser-scope baseline created from the v.3.0.0 coastwide.

 ## 01. Create file structure and collect inputs
 ### 01.(A) Folder structure
 Create a new folder at `W:\9_PBT\01_<species>\reference_databases\<UNIQUE-DATE-STAMP-VERSION-STAMP-FOLDER>`.
 Use naming convention described above but with date-stamp (e.g., `bso_msat_coastwide_v.1.0.0_2021-02-08`)